pawelgrzybek/pawelgrzybek.com/content/posts/2015-03-26-my-web-development-setup.md

 This is my main computer.
 The full spec is: 2.6 GHz Intel Core i7, 16 GB 1600 MHz DDR3, Intel HD Graphics 4000 1024 MB and 1TB Fusion Drive.
 I use it with external monitor Dell U2711.
 I can’t imagine my life without Apple Wireless Keyboard and Magic Mouse connected to it.

-### Macbook Pro with Retina display (Early 2015)
+### MacBook Pro with Retina display (Early 2015)

 I travel a lot recently, and every single time when I’m not able to use decent computer, I need one.
-Thats why I bought recently upgraded Macbook Pro with Force Touch.
+Thats why I bought recently upgraded MacBook Pro with Force Touch.
 Full spec is: 3.1GHz Dual-core Intel Core i7, 16GB 1866MHz LPDDR3 SDRAM, Intel Iris Graphics 6100 and 128GB PCIe-based Flash Storage.
 New force touch is very nice!

 ### iPhone 6